📕 🤖 🔑 Managed Identities: A Practical Guide to Eliminating Secrets - from GitGuardian & CyberArk

 Multi-Cluster Setup

 In a multi-cluster environment, managing identities across clusters can be complex.
-Utilize federation patterns and tools like Istio or Linkerd for service mesh capabilities that extend identity management across clusters.
+Consider implementing SPIFFE for workload authentication alongside tools like Istio or Linkerd for service mesh capabilities that extend identity management across clusters.

 Cloud Provider Integration